sethmlarson/sethmlarson.dev/app/markdown/2025-03-10/post-malone-oreos.md

 <p>The actual flavor was not as strong, but still pretty sweet (enough to give you a <nobr><a href="https://en.wikipedia.org/wiki/Twelve_Carat_Toothache">12Kt toothache</a></nobr>).
 The salt and the shortbread
 were welcome in toning down the caramel sweetness.</p>

 <p>Overall I liked the cookies!
-If you're a fan of Oreos and caramel then they are a must-try!</p>
+If you're a fan of Oreos and caramel then they are a must-try!
+My recommended musical pairing for these snacks is '<a href="https://www.youtube.com/watch?v=wXhTHyIgQ_U">Circles</a>', which in retrospect might have been about Oreo cookies all along! ⚫⚪</p>

 If you're curious about the circular word-wrapping (check out the page on desktop) I read this lovely [article about CSS shapes](https://www.sarasoueidan.com/blog/css-shapes/) from [Sara Soueidan](https://www.sarasoueidan.com/).